stuartpreston/arm-vm-windows-wsl2/readme.md

-# arm-vm-customregion
+# arm-vm-windows-wsl2

-A quick ARM template to demonstrate installation of WSL2 in the OS customization phase (before the first user can logon).
+A quick ARM template to demonstrate installation of WSL2 prequisites in the OS customization phase (before the first user can logon).
 Based off the [101-vm-simple-windows Quickstart Template](https://github.com/Azure/azure-quickstart-templates/tree/master/101-vm-simple-windows)

 ## Usage